arexbold/SubparKaizoIronMON/README.md

       - It must be different than any Pokémon you were running before; if it later evolves into one of those Pokémon, that's OK
       - You may reenter each Dungeon one additional time
       - **You must beat the game with this new Pokémon**
-6. All Hidden Items ~~are banned except:~~
+7. All Hidden Items ~~are banned except:~~
-~~- Those found in Dungeons/Caves are allowed~~
-~~- Those found in the early game, [cut-off points vary for each game](#game-specific-rules)~~ ~~- ALL Step Items (Mt.
-Moon, etc) are banned no matter where they are~~
    - ALL hidden items throughout the run are now allowed. (**SUPBAR CHANGE**)
    - ALL Step Items (Mt.
 Moon, etc) are are now allowed. (**SUPBAR CHANGE**)
+ ~~- Those found in Dungeons/Caves are allowed~~
+ ~~- Those found in the early game, [cut-off points vary for each game](#game-specific-rules)~~
+ ~~- ALL Step Items (Mt.
+Moon, etc) are banned no matter where they are~~
-7. Additional Banned Abilities:
+9. Additional Banned Abilities:
    - **Battle Armor** / **Shell Armor**
    - **Pickup** is okay except you can't use items from it (toss them)
    - **ALL banned abilities from Super AND Kaizo are now allowed on Pokemon with BST 420 and below** (**SUPBAR CHANGE**)
-8. Additional Banned Items when fighting Gym Leaders, Elite 4, or final Trainer of the game:
+10. Additional Banned Items when fighting Gym Leaders, Elite 4, or final Trainer of the game:
    - **X Speed**
    - **X Attack**
    - **X Special Attack**
-9. Additional Banned Moves when fighting Gym Leaders, Elite 4, or final Trainer of the game:
+11. Additional Banned Moves when fighting Gym Leaders, Elite 4, or final Trainer of the game:
    - Any pure setup move, that isn't temporary and doesn't deal damage, such as Swords Dance, Focus Energy, Defense Curl, etc.
    - Moves like Rage, Charge Beam, Light Screen, etc. are legal and okay to use
-10. Unbanned Moves:
+11. Unbanned Moves:
    - Attacking moves with HP draining effects such as Giga Drain are legal; you can't exploit healing off of wild Pokémon.
    - Non-attacking moves such as Pain Split, Leech Seed, etc. are still banned
 11. Only one HM Friend allowed prior to Mid-game pivot, to prevent unnecessarily scouting moves on all Pokémon